poezio/poezio/doc/source/install.rst

 slixmpp
 """"""""

-Poezio depends on slixmpp, a non-thread fork of the SleekXMPP library.
+Poezio depends on slixmpp, a non-threaded fork of the SleekXMPP library.

 .. code-block:: bash